Links on Android Authority may earn us a commission. Learn more.

 Attack on Titan – Attack on Titan is one of the most popular anime of the last decade.
 It received huge mainstream success in North America and is known for its graphic violence and genuinely frightening premise.
-The show takes eternity to release new episodes and most people already watched the show in English (still doable on Funimation).
+The show takes an eternity to release new episodes and most people already watched the show in English (still doable on Funimation).
 Still, the sub isn’t bad and Crunchyroll has every episode to date.

 Blue Exorcist – Blue Exorcist is an action-adventure show about the son of Satan becoming an exorcist to defeat Satan.
 He learns of his hidden powers after his father is killed and decides to use his powers for good, keeping them locked away in a special katana.

-Dr. Stone – Dr. Stone is a slice of life adventure show with some fantasy elements.
-Everybody in the world is frozen into stone and a super smart kid is accidentally unfrozen and he now intends to unfreeze everybody, except some people like the new world without so many people in it.
+Dr. Stone – Dr. Stone is a slice-of-life adventure show with some fantasy elements.
+Everybody in the world is frozen into stone and a super-smart kid is accidentally unfrozen and he now intends to unfreeze everybody, except some people like the new world without so many people in it.
 This show would make the list but it is still in progress at the time of this writing.

 Fruits Basket – Fruits Basket is a romantic comedy about a girl who runs away from a bad home to live with some friends.
 However, those friends can morph into animals.
 The story kind of goes from there.
 The show is 26 episodes long and it’s a decent watch for fantasy romantic comedy fans.

 Gundam: The Origin – Gundam is the biggest mecha franchise in all of anime.
 The Origin follows the plot of the original Gundam series, but with something a little more modern than its modest 1970’s animation.
-The run was originally 4 episodes at 60 minutes each, but Crunchyroll has a 13 episode version with standard length episodes.
+The run was originally 4 episodes at 60 minutes each, but Crunchyroll has a 13-episode version with standard-length episodes.

 Gurren Lagann – Gurren Lagann is an action-adventure mecha show by Gainax, the same studio that does Neon Genesis Evangelion.
 In fact, the people who made this eventually spun off to make Studio Trigger, the studio behind Kill la Kill.
 In any case Gurren Lagann is an excellently written show about two boys who break out of their subterranean homes to see the open world where chaos ensues.